prepare/ChromiumFX/Readme.md

 ### Donations ###

-If you earn money with ChromiumFX and want to sponsor development and maintenance of the project, you can tip me [here](https://www.paypal.me/wborgsm/50eur).
+If you earn money with ChromiumFX and want to sponsor development and maintenance of the project, then you can tip me [here](https://www.paypal.me/wborgsm/50eur).
+If you are a company, want to sponsor ChromiumFX but need an invoice for your expenses, then my company can sell you a commercial license with additional support.
+Drop me an email to my gmail account (wborgsm) for further details.

 ## Changes ##